Armor

 Minimum Endure Die: d8

-Plated Armor: Plated Armor combines heavy plating with advanced arcane tech, providing formidable defense.
-This armor is a reliable choice for those who seek resilience and are willing to endure reduced agility in exchange for enhanced protection.
+Plated Armor: Plated Armor merges heavy plating with advanced arcane technology, offering exceptional defense.
+This armor is an ideal choice for those seeking durability while accepting a trade-off with reduced agility for heightened protection.

 Minimum Endure Die: d10